-Goodwill and intangible assets recorded in the consolidated statement of financial position are mainly for goodwill and trademarks related to J Brand.
+Goodwill and intangible assets recorded in the consolidated statement of financial position are mainly for goodwill and trademarks related to Theory business.

-Some of the trademarks will continue to be used as long as the business remains viable; therefore, management considers the useful lives of these as indefinite.
+Certain trademarks will continue to be used as long as the business remains viable; therefore, management estimated the useful lives as indefinite.